huggla/Minimal-and-secure-Docker-images/README.md

 ### The TAG-block
 The TAG-block contains only the TAG-constant defined in a ARG statement.
 If the content-, base- or helper-images used during the build process, were based on different Alpine builds, then there would be a risc of mismatching system libraries.
-The TAG-constant makes sure all images are based on the same Alpine base image.
+The TAG-constant makes sure all stage images are based on the same Alpine base image.